 |

-The coverage of the education system has improved but is nevertheless lagging further behind the national average, which has been growing at a faster rate.
-In 2022, the net enrolment in 5th–7th grade was 86.1%, against 90.7% nationally.
+The share of children attending kindergartens continues to be lower than the national average.
+The coverage of the education system in the district also remains relatively low and in 2023 the net enrolment in 5th–7th grade even went down to 85%, against 90% nationally.
 The share of school year repeaters is above the national average, albeit slightly.
-The alignment between vocational education and the profile of the local economy is at a relatively high level due to the high share of both students and employees with vocational qualifications in the manufacturing sector and their low share in construction.
-Students’ results again remained low in 2023.
-The average score in the NEA in mathematics after 7th grade was 31.5 points, versus 35.3 points in the country.
-The average grade in the State matriculation exam in Bulgarian language and literature was “Good” 3.72, compared to 3.93 in the country.
-The share of “fail” grades (below 3.00) has recorded a significant decrease, though remaining relatively high – 22.2%, against 17.9% nationally.
+The alignment between vocational education and the profile of the local economy is at a relatively high level due to the high share of students in manufacturing-related programs and employees with vocational qualifications in that sector and their low share in construction.
+Students’ results again remained low in 2024.
+The average score in the NEA in mathematics after 7th grade was 36.8 p., versus 42.9 p. in the country.
+The average grade in the State matriculation exam in Bulgarian language and literature was “Good” 4.16, compared to “Good” 4.30 nationally.
+The share of “fail” grades (below 3.00) remained relatively high – 10.2%, against 8.7% nationally.

 Students in colleges and universities 1000 people (2023) |